Call us now:

 - Environmental benefits

-The primary aim of a carbon tax is to reduce carbon emissions and combat climate change.
-By making polluting activities more expensive, the tax creates a financial incentive for businesses to invest in cleaner energy and adopt sustainable practices.
-In the long run, a well-implemented carbon tax can help Thailand achieve its NDC targets under the Paris Agreement, contributing to the global effort to limit global warming to 1.5°C.
+The primary objective of a carbon tax is to reduce carbon emissions and address climate change.
+The tax increases the cost of polluting activities.
+This financial pressure encourages businesses to invest in cleaner energy.
+It also motivates companies to adopt sustainable practices.
+Over time, an effective carbon tax can support Thailand’s NDC targets under the Paris Agreement.
+In doing so, it strengthens Thailand’s contribution to limiting global warming to 1.5°C.

 - Revenue generation for green initiatives